 The Last House on the Left

 Though you may be inclined to peg father Krug Stillo and son Junior as the loons, we offer a crazier pitch.
 Hell hath no fury like a married couple whose daughter’s been raped and left for dead in a lake.
-In Wes Craven’s exploitative directorial debut, the Collingwoods bring out the good china, so to speak, to exact revenge.
+In Wes Craven’s exploitative directorial debut, the Collingwoods bring out the good cutlery, so to speak, to exact revenge.
 We’re talking fancy knives, chainsaws, the works.
 This is one fam you don’t want to mess with.

 House of 1,000 Corpses

 Sure, Dad gets a little testy when his ball game gets interrupted, but it’s nothing compared to the malice Jack Torrance spews when his son and wife interfere with his “work.”
-Stanley Kubrick’s seminal film about a haunted hotel and its winter caretakers may start out like an idyllic family-vacay flick, but it gives way to a seething tale of wicked ghosts and attempted filicide.
+Stanley Kubrick’s seminal horror movie about a haunted hotel and its winter caretakers may start out like an idyllic family-vacay flick, but it gives way to a seething tale of wicked ghosts and attempted filicide.
 On second thought, when the game’s on, keep it down.

 The Loved Ones

 The holidays are an excuse to show off that new carving set—and those blade-to-bird carving skills, right?
-Well, things run a bit skewed in the household in this awesome Aussie torture porn from Sean Byrne.
+Well, things run a bit skewed in the household in this awesome Aussie torture porn horror movie from filmmaker Sean Byrne.
 This band of misfits prefers slicing into human flesh.
 So when Brent, a suicidal high schooler, turns down Lola’s prom invite, she, her Daddy, and a lobotomized woman they call Bright Eyes use his body as a carving station.